• Skip to primary navigation

 Kootu (Tamil:கூட்டு) is a Tamil word means to add, combine, mix.
 In the dish, vegetables are combined with lentils to make the dish kootu.
 Not only vegetables, you can combine legumes like chickpeas, black-eyed peas, edible flowers etc to make kootu.

-I have quite a few varieties of kootu in my blog, ashgourd kootu with masoor dal, zucchini kootu etc. This drumstick flowers kootu is a delicacy made with fresh drumstick flowers/moringa blossoms when they are in season.
+I have quite a few varieties of kootu in my blog, ashgourd kootu with masoor dal, zucchini kootu etc. Drumstick flowers kootu is a delicacy made with fresh drumstick flowers/moringa blossoms when they are in season.

 An elaborate South-indian thali always includes kootu.
 A festive thali has 2 dry curries, 1 kootu along with sambar, rasam, and of course payasam and vadai.
 Like this Tamil year Lunch